 A REVOLUTIONARY INTEGRATED SKYVIEW COM RADIO

 The SV-COM-C25 changes the way pilots use their COM radio with a powerful, flexible interface that is designed to reduce cockpit workload.
-With the introduction of the Com radio, Dynon is able to equip experimenal and LSA aircraft with all the avionics they need to fly.
+With the introduction of the Com radio, Dynon is able to equip experimental and LSA aircraft with all the avionics they need to fly.

 Dynon Avionics and Advanced Flight Systems (AFS) join forces with the acquisition of AFS by Dynon.

 Dynon introduces the D2, a follow-on to the ground-breaking D1 Pocket Panel.
-The new D2 adds Wi-Fi connectivity to allow flight data to be sent to popular iPad, smart phone, and tablet aviation applications.
+The new D2 adds Wi-Fi connectivity to allow flight data to be sent to popular iPad, smartphone, and tablet aviation applications.
 It also has a second screen with a G-Meter feature for aerobatic pilots.